 The first stirrings of an annual Rocky Ripple festival began in 1998 when the town officially obtained the land now known as Hohlt Park.
-After much legal wrangling, Rocky Ripple had it’s first official park and townsfolk were anxious to use it.
-The Community Association decided that a celebration should be held.
-Because of the large number of musicians that were residents of Rocky Ripple, it was agreed that it should be a day of music utilizing local talent.
+After much legal wrangling, Rocky Ripple had its first official park, and townsfolk were anxious to use it.
+The Community Association decided a celebration should be held.
+Because of the large number of musicians that were residents of Rocky Ripple, it was agreed it should be a day of music utilizing local talent.

-The next year brought about a dedication ceremony for Hohlt Park, so there was no festival in 1999, but the community association and interested members of the neighborhood began to expand the vision for an annual celebration.
+The next year brought about a dedication ceremony for Hohlt Park, but no festival in 1999.
+The Community Association and interested members of the neighborhood began to expand the vision for an annual celebration.
 They decided music was fundamental, but we had other “artist types” in the community, and why not make it into an “Art in the Park” festival?
 Local artist Megan Wright provided information about juried arts festivals and artist Vandra Linder created a unique logo for the festival that would continue to be used year after year to draw attention to our small scale tribute to the arts.

 In addition to the growth of the festival itself, the money raised at the festival has increased from year to year.
-This is now the major annual fundraising mechanism for the Rocky Ripple Parks Endowment fund, which was established to provide funds to maintain the parks in Rocky Ripple.
+This is now the major annual fundraising mechanism for the Rocky Ripple Parks Endowment fund, which was established to maintain the parks in Rocky Ripple.